Susan McCallum Smith is a writer, a reviewer and a teacher.

 She has enjoyed artist residencies at Yaddo, Tyrone Guthrie, and Moniack Mhor.
 A graduate of the University of Glasgow, the Johns Hopkins University and the Writing Seminars at Bennington College, she lives in Scotland, where she is working on a nonfiction book, The Watermark, and an essay collection.

-Occasionally she teaches in the MA in Writing Program at the Johns Hopkins University, as a thesis advisor or with students pursuing a one-to-one independent study.
+Occasionally she advises thesis students in the MA in Writing Program at the Johns Hopkins University, or with students pursuing a one-to-one independent study.